 - 1600.
 Cars and trailers equipped with LP gas or any fuel gas must be opened and inspected for gas odors before connecting electrical lines and utilities. - 1601.
-If the odor of gas is detected inside car, trailer, or building, first open doors and windows.
+Anyone entering, using, or working in gas-equipped cars, trailers, or buildings must be alert for evidence of leaking gas and reporting the same promptly when discovered. - If the odor of gas is detected inside car, trailer, or building, first open doors and windows.
 The main LP gas or fuel gas supply valve located at the fuel tank must be shut off as soon as possible.
 No repairs will be attempted until the car, trailer, or building is completely aired out.
-LP gas is heavier than air; it will accumulate at floor level and can pocket in lockers, toilets, cabinets, pits, or other low-lying areas. - 1602.
-Employees handling LP gas or any fuel gas must know at all times where an approved fire extinguisher is located. - 1603.
+LP gas is heavier than air; it will accumulate at floor level and can pocket in lockers, toilets, cabinets, pits, or other low-lying areas. - 1603.
 Dry grass, weeds, and any other readily ignitable material within 10 feet of any LP gas container must be removed. - 1604.
 Smoking or open flames shall not be allowed within 25 feet of areas where fuel is being dispensed. - 1605.
 In the event of fire from escaping LP gas or fuel gas, the fire should not be extinguished but should be controlled until the gas can be shut off at the source.
 If the gas cannot be shut off at the source, let the fire burn until all the liquid is gone from the tank.
 Meanwhile, if safe to do so, protect the tank and exposed piping as well as nearby combustible structures or material by water spray if available.
 If the fire cannot be controlled and the tank is engulfed in flame, evacuate the area.
 When it is safe to extinguish the fire, it can be done with water spray, dry powder, or carbon dioxide extinguishers. - 1606.
 If a caboose, camp car, or other fuel-gas-equipped vehicle is involved in an accident, close the main valve at the tank before wreck clearing starts.
-If there is any evidence of leakage, protect against fire or explosion. - 1607.
-Oil and gas heating equipment and cook stoves must be lighted by a burning substance attached to a handle of sufficient length to provide a safe distance from flash in the process of igniting the fuel.
-After placing the flame in the furnace, open the air valve, and then slowly open the fuel valve until the fuel is ignited.
-In the event of flame failure, the fuel supply must be closed off and the air supplied until the flammable gas in the furnace is purged.
-Do not attempt to relight the fuel from the hot furnace lining but repeat the first procedure.
-The furnace door must be left in open position until satisfactory operation is obtained.
+If there is any evidence of leakage, protect against fire or explosion.